Climbing Aconcagua With Alpine Ascents

-Just finishing our 2018/19 season with 100% team success on the Vacas Valley and 11 of 13 teams reaching the summit overall.
+We had an outstanding 2018/19 season with 100% team success on the Vacas Valley and 11 of 13 teams reaching the summit overall.
 This followed our 2017/2018 which proved our best season to date as we added the Normal Route to our offerings and had overall 100% team success for the 2nd season in a row.
 This followed our 100% team success in 2016/17.
 For 2019/20 we have increased our offerings on both the Normal Route and Vacas Valley Route.

 Vacas Valley Route: This is the tried and true route that we have been offering since 1990 (private porter support available).
 Quieter, more aesthetically pleasing, and offering a chance to traverse the mountain, this route employs three camps above basecamp, and offers ample rest and extra days — Aconcagua at its finest.
 More about the Vacas Valley Route